raylene/eng-handbook/management/role-transitions.md

 ## tl;dr;

 The most important thing is to communicate and set expectations with everyone involved.
 This means ensuring that anyone affected understands what is happening, when it's happening, and how their own responsibilities and relationships may change—all before making any changes official.
-The role of an Engineering Manager may differ depending on company culture, so refer to your Engineering Manager and Engineering IC career ladders if available.
+The role of an Engineering Manager vs. Individual Contributor depends on your company culture, so refer to internal references (e.g. role ladder / level descriptions) if available or consult your manager.

 ## Manager to Individual Contributor